-The Social Work Program at Westfield State University partners with organizations and programs that are in alignment with the NASW Code of Ethics, provide a range of learning opportunities, and demonstrate their commitment to student education by offering the skills, time, and knowledge of their staff to social work students.
+The Social Work Field Education Program at Westfield State University partners with organizations and programs that are in alignment with the NASW Code of Ethics, provide a range of learning opportunities, and demonstrate their commitment to student education by offering the skills, time, and knowledge of their staff to social work students.

 The materials below provide useful resources for students applying for field placement, students currently in the field, and for our Field Instructors.
-You may also contact the Field Department at any time - we welcome your questions as well as your ideas and suggestions to continue to strengthen our field education process.
+You may also contact the Field Education Program at any time - we welcome your questions as well as your ideas and suggestions to continue to strengthen our field education process.